Suicide, Bullying & School Violence Prevention Program

 Principal, Rice Lake High School

-“Rachel’s Challenge stimulates academic and social emotional-learning by focusing on the connection between students, faculties and staff.”
+“Rachel’s Challenge stimulates academic and emotional learning by focusing on the connection between students, faculties and staff.”

 Dr. Robert Marzano

 “Rachel’s Challenge is the simplest, most powerful intervention I have seen in 40 years of working in education.”